-O Review the Job Description Form you submitted to Step Up and the key responsibilities for the position.
+• Review the Job Description Form you submitted to Step Up and the key responsibilities for the position.

-1

-2

-3

-Ask colleagues for projects they have on the "back burner" they could use help with.

-"Back Burner" Projects from Colleagues

-1

-2

-Connect with previous supervisors and get their ideas of what worked.

-Structuring the Work Plan

-Develop one or two large projects that your intern can work on throughout the summer and then additional smaller day-to-day tasks or activities.

-Large Projects

-1

-2

-Day-to-Day Tasks or Activities

-1

-2

-3
+Job functions listed on the Job Description Form 1 (c) 2 3 Ask colleagues for projects they have on the "back burner" they could use help with.
+Making the Work Meaningful "Back Burner" Projects from Colleagues Since these are entry-level 1 internships, it's important to keep your intern motivated by 2 making the work meaningful.
+Here are some tips: Connect with previous supervisors and get their ideas on what worked.
+Identify projects that are adequately challenging and Structuring the Work Plan interesting, but require little supervision after initial Develop one or two large projects that your intern can training. work on throughout the summer and then additional smaller day-to-day tasks or activities.
+Provide variety in work tasks.
+Large Projects Allow your intern to build new skills by selecting projects 1 that focus on deeper development of skills.
+2 Select projects that will have Day-to-Day Tasks or Activities an impact on your workplace.
+1 Establish clear and The stable stab 2 measurable goals.